ndugger/cortex/readme.md

 The main goal is to keep the orchestration to a minimum, and rely heavily on already built-in functionality, like CSS, Custom Elements, and Shadow DOM.
 This allows us to keep the library size very small.

 ### Example
+For more in-depth examples, check out the [examples folder](./examples).
 ```typescript
 import * as Cortex from 'cortex';